 For your convenience, we now offer a online store to purchase items from.

-Skin conditions treated in our office include but are not limited to the following:
+Dr. Smith can treat a wide variety of skin conditions.
+Skin conditions treated in our office include, but are not limited to, the following:

 As a dermatopathologist, Dr. Smith specializes in diagnosing disorders of the skin under a microscope.
 These services encompass all dermatologic related disorders.